 Check out my Etsy shop: ShelleyKardosStudio!
 Art helps us dream and travel to places far away.
 And it’s just plain fun browse artwork from around the globe and support the arts from the comfort of our home.

 Yay, summer is here!
 I can’t wait to get out in my garden and paint!
 Life began in a garden, so what better way to kick off summer than with a garden painting!
 A summer garden is such a great subject to introduce basic acrylic painting techniques like wet-on-wet; scumbling; dry brush; and impasto.
 I think you’ll find walking through the process of designing a garden with paint is like a walk in the park (but even more fun)!

-Contact me if you’d like to invite some friends over for a summer garden party (inside or out)!
+Now, wouldn’t it be fun to invite some friends over for a summer garden party (inside or out)?

 My hope for these classes is to give you the opportunity to explore painting as a form of expression while gathering some useful hands-on tools that you can take home with you to create paintings that express your own unique story (as well a finished piece of art to take home)!